 Sometimes the doctor may say your child can return to school even though your child is finishing a course of antibiotics.
 Depending when the medicine has to be taken, a dose can most probably be given before school and at the end of the school day.
-If another dose is due at lunchtime, please speak to the school as a protocol for administering medicine will need to be signed.
+If another dose is due at lunchtime, please speak to the school office as a protocol for administering medicine will need to be signed.
+Please do not send your child into school with medicine in their bag.